 I make the first 50, and since I don’t know how to do one of those tumble turn things, I come back up the pool doing backstroke, just to be different.
 I was crooked as hell and kept running into the lane ropes, but it didn’t matter because we were winning.

 Then I flipped over and butterflied for the the last 25 metres.
-Except I can't butterfly so I just gasped and sputtered and gallumphed along, looking more like an ageing walrus than a delicate butterfly.
+Except I can’t do butterfly so I just gasped and gallumphed along, more ageing walrus than a delicate butterfly.

 But I made it!
 I touched the wall and looked up at Cathy, the chick from work.
 She was dressed in her blue suit and peered down at me.

 “IT’S THE FUCKING OLYMPICS!
 WE’RE GONNA WIN!
 HURRY UP!”
 I bellowed in between gasping for breath.

 She casually sits down on the side of the block and undoes her strappy patent leather mary janes as if she had all the time in the world.
 I am screaming and swearing at her, still in the pool.
 She takes off her suit and she has this lurid hot pink flowered swimming costume underneath.
 But by this time, the race is over and the Americans have won.

 Then I realised I was still in the pool so I tried to haul myself out.
 But I just teetered on the pool edge, grunting and grumbling like a beached whale before croaking to Mr Klim, “I can’t get up.
 Help meeeeeee!”

 They hauled me out as I cried and swore.

 Then Thorpey says, “Oh get over it!
 It’s only a gold medal!”